This document will explain to you about the following:

-In case the existing patch store has limited space available, you can modify the location details using the Change Patch Store Location option available on the top right corner of the Downloaded Patches page.
+In case the existing patch store has limited space available, you can modify the location details using the Change Patch Store Location icon available near the Patch Repository location.
 You should copy the patches from the previous directory to this new location and restart product server for the changes to take effect.
 The steps to restart the product server are as follows:

 Administrators can configure patch cleanup settings to increase the free disk space on the Patch Repository.
 There are two significant ways to increase the free disk space, they are explained below:

 Patches once downloaded, are retained in your patch repository.
-Administrators needs to periodically check for the patches which are not missing on any of the computers and which are old enough to be removed.
-Though it is a time consuming process, you can remove a lot of unwanted patches and increase your disk space.
-The process of removing patches which are older than a specific period of time has been automated now.
+Administrators need to periodically check for the patches which are not missing on any of the computers and which are old enough to be removed.
+Though it is a time-consuming process, you can remove a lot of unwanted patches and increase your disk space.
+The process of removing patches which are older than a specific period has been automated now.
 You can specify a time interval, after which the patches will be removed if it is not missing in any of the managed computers.